marcinduma/LTRCLD-2557/docs/use-case2.md

 #### 2. Contract configuration

-As contracts will be used to connect AWS EPG to Ext EPG of AWS , contract should be created in AWS template
+As contracts will be used to connect AWS EPG to ExtEPG of AWS, contract should be created in AWS template

 Under View select **"temp-AWS-01"** and **"Add contract"** under **Contract** section.